 MBBS Abroad Fees 2026

-Reviewed by the iAMBBS medical admissions team · Last updated July 2026
+Reviewed by the iAMBBS medical admissions team · Last updated August 2026

-MBBS abroad fees for Indian students range from roughly ₹3.5 lakh per year in the most affordable destinations (Armenia, Kazakhstan, Philippines) to ₹8–13 lakh per year at the higher end (Nepal, premium Georgia programmes).
+MBBS abroad fees for Indian students range from roughly ₹3.5 lakh per year in the most affordable destinations (Armenia, Kyrgyzstan, Kazakhstan) to ₹8–13 lakh per year at the higher end (Nepal, premium Georgia programmes).
 The complete 5–6 year programme — including hostel and living — typically costs ₹18–45 lakh, versus ₹60 lakh–1.5 crore at Indian private medical colleges.
 Every country in the table below has NMC-recognised universities whose degrees qualify for the FMGE/NExT licensing exam in India.

 MBBS Abroad Fees by Country (2026)